lanikai/alohartc/examples/alohacam/README.md

 Demonstrates send-only video from WebRTC native peer.
-Uses a built-in signaling server.
+Uses a built-insignaling server.

 To cross-compile (e.g. for aarch64 / arm64):